-Read about atopic eczema (atopic dermatitis), a condition that causes the skin to become itchy, red, dry and cracked
+Read about atopic eczema (atopic dermatitis), a condition that causes the skin to become itchy, dry, cracked and sore.

 Read about atrial fibrillation, which is a heart condition that causes an irregular and often abnormally fast heart rate.

 Read about attention deficit hyperactivity disorder (ADHD), a condition that affects people's behaviour.

 Find out about autosomal dominant polycystic kidney disease (ADPKD), an inherited condition that causes small fluid-filled sacs called cysts to develop in the kidneys.

 Autosomal recessive polycystic kidney disease (ARPKD) is a rare inherited childhood condition where the development of the kidneys and liver is abnormal.